jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 In this design we will use board’s USB-UART which is controlled by the Zynq’s ARM Cortex-A9 processor (PS).
 Our PL design needs access to this USB-UART.
 So first thing we will do is to create a PS design which will put the USB-UART connections in a simple GPIO-style and make it available to the PL section.

 The provided design places the UART (`rx` and `tx`) pins of the PS (processing system) on the Cortex-A9 in a simple GPIO mode to allow the UART to be connected (passed through) to the programmable logic.
-The processor samples the RX signal and sends it to the EMIO channel 0 which is connected to `rx` input of the HDL module provided in the *Static directory*.
+The processor samples the `rx` signal and sends it to the EMIO channel 0 which is connected to `rx` input of the HDL module provided in the *Static directory*.
 Similarly, the design samples the `tx` output of the HDL module through another EMIO channel 1 and sends it on the PS UART `tx` pin.

 ## Steps